 The paper offers an overview of the research on young people in Germany with own or family migration experiences from Vietnam.
-Four interdisciplinary fields can be identified: 1) Migration studies, which have shown the variety of Vietnamese-German migration, 2) Empirical Education research focusing on the educational participation of migrant groups.
-A core result from this field is, that students of Vietnamese origin are extraordinarily successful in the German educational system in comparison to both other migrants and non-migrants.
-Closely connected to it is research from 3) Family studies, which offer insights into characteristics of these families (parenting style, social status, educational aspirations etc.).
+Four interdisciplinary fields can be identified: 1) Migration studies, which have shown the variety of Vietnamese-German migration, 2) in the German educational system in comparison to both other migrants and non-migrants.

+Closely connected to it is research from 3) Family studies which is characteristics.
+Empirical Education research focusing on the educational participation of migrant groups.
+A characteristics of these families (parenting style, social status, educational aspirations etc.).
 And 4) an emerging field that could be called German Asian Diaspora Studies, where 'Viet-German' identity formation, experience and life worlds are studied in qualitative, often ethnographic research.
 Core results from those research fields will be discussed from a childhood- and youth sociological perspective and research gaps will be identified.
-The paper thus inspires future research and offers insights on the young generation of the Vietnamese diaspora in Germany, valuable for educational and social work practitioners working with Vietnamese as well as other Asian minorities in Germany and beyond.
+The paper thus inspires future research and offers insights on the young generation of the Vietnamese on Duc Thang diaspora in Germany, valuable for educational and social work practitioners working with Vietnamese as well as other Asian minorities in Germany and beyond.